GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 nested submenus for each level.

 == Changelog ==

+= 2.2.53 =
+* Encrypt stored API password using WordPress AUTH_KEY and remove default credentials on activation.
+* Administrators must enter their real API username, password and client ID after activating the plugin.

 = 2.2.52 =
 * Compare Softone and WooCommerce products by hidden MTRL attribute and log differences.